hackoregon/hackoregon-aws-infrastructure/README.md

 2. Copy one of the existing service templates in [services/*](/services).
 3. Update the `ContainerName` and `Image` parameters to point to your container image instead of the example container.
 4. Increment the `ListenerRule` priority number (no two services can have the same priority number - this is used to order the ALB path based routing rules).
-5. Copy one of the existing service definitions in [master.yaml](master.yaml) and point it at your new service template.
+5. Duplicate one of the existing service definitions in [master.yaml](master.yaml) and point it at your new service template.
 Specify the HTTP `Path` at which you want the service exposed.
 6. Deploy the templates as a new stack, or as an update to an existing stack.

 ### Setup centralized container logging